Cap-go/website/src/content/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 ---

-[Capacitor-updater](https://github.com/Cap-go/capacitor-updater) now supports end-to-end code encryption for enterprise customers.
+[Capacitor-updater](https://github.com/Cap-go/capacitor-updater) now supports end-to-end code encryption.
 Code signing makes sure the updates run by end users’ devices have not been tampered with and provides an extra level of protection above Capacitor-updater’s standard web-grade security.

 ## The default security of Capacitor-updater